vondele/matetrack/README.md

-  --nodes NODES         nodes limit per position, default: 10**6 without other limits, otherwise None (default: None) --depth DEPTH         depth limit per position (default: None) --time TIME           time limit (in seconds) per position (default: None) --mate MATE           mate limit per position (a value of 0 will use bm #X as the limit) (default: None) --hash HASH           hash table size in MB (default: None) --threads THREADS     number of threads per position (values > 1 may lead to non-deterministic results) (default: None) --syzygyPath SYZYGYPATH
+  --nodes NODES         nodes limit per position, default: 10**6 without other limits, otherwise None (default: None) --depth DEPTH         depth limit per position (default: None) --time TIME           time limit (in seconds) per position (default: None) --mate MATE           mate limit per position: a value of 0 will use bm #X as the limit, a positive value (in the absence of other limits) means only elegible positions will be analysed (default: None)
+  --hash HASH           hash table size in MB (default: None) --threads THREADS     number of threads per position (values > 1 may lead to non-deterministic results) (default: None) --syzygyPath SYZYGYPATH